Also known as

 There are many different species of chillies such as red chillies and Pasilla chillies.
 Red chillies are fatter and less spicy, often sliced and used in curries are soups.
 These chillies are however hotter than jalapenos.

 Chopped red chillies

-Chop red chilly into small pieces, using a sharp knife.
-It can be used for tempering in dal or vegetables.
-It can also be spiced as topping on Pizza.
+Chop red chillies into small pieces using a sharp knife.
+It can be used for tempering dal or vegetables.
+It can also be added to pizza toppings to impart a spicy touch.

 How to Select

 • Chillies are often grown at home in kitchen gardens, but are also very easily available at vegetable markets.

 • While buying fresh chillies look for shiny, deep red coloured, crisp and unwrinkled ones.